bvibber/ogv.js/README.md

     * now compiled with optimization, about 4x faster
 * built module wrappers with closure compiler
     * shaves a few kilobites off load size
+* updated audio-feeder to 0.4.8
+    * volume changes now apply immediately on IE

 1.5.6 - 2018-01-29
 * detect and work around WebAssembly failure on iOS 11.2.2/11.2.5